edgardomortiz/Captus/docs/content/assembly/clean/preparation.md

 +++

 {{% notice note %}}
-Before starting your analysis, a <i class="fa-solid fa-triangle-exclamation"></i> **VERY IMPORTANT** step is to rename you FASTQ files so they clearly identify your samples throughout the entire analysis.
+Before starting your analysis, a <i class="fas fa-exclamation-triangle"></i> **VERY IMPORTANT** step is to rename you FASTQ files so they clearly identify your samples throughout the entire analysis.
 {{% /notice %}}

 In general, a good tip for renaming your samples is to think on how you want the names in your final phylogenetic tree.